tu-delft-library/maSMP-LLM/README.md

 pip install -r requirements.txt
 ```

+## Use Cases

 ## Acknowledges
 ---
-The activities was carried out during the maSMP hackathon at [ZB MED](https://www.zbmed.de/en/) sponsored by [NFDI4DataScience](https://www.nfdi4datascience.de/).
+The activity was carried out during the maSMP hackathon at [ZB MED](https://www.zbmed.de/en/) sponsored by [NFDI4DataScience](https://www.nfdi4datascience.de/).
 NFDI4DataScience is a consortium funded by the German Research Foundation (DFG), project number 460234259.

 ## ☑️ TODO